California, Desert Southwest see outburst of lightning amid powerful storm

 Approximately 4,000 bolts were observed in Southern California, including at least one instance of “upward lightning” that leaped off a prominent skyscraper in downtown Los Angeles.

-A similar video captured later Monday evening reveals spider weblike tendrils from another flash of upward lightning snaking high into the sky:
+A similar video captured later Monday evening reveals spiderweb tendrils from another flash of upward lightning snaking high into the sky:

-The airport only recorded 0.05 inches of precipitation, but Santa Monica measured just over a quarter inch.
-Big Dalton Dam, about 35 miles east-northeast of downtown Los Angeles. near the San Gabriel River, picked up roughly four tenths of an inch, the greatest total observed across the region.
+The airport recorded only 0.05 inches of precipitation, but Santa Monica measured just over a quarter inch.
+Big Dalton Dam, about 35 miles east-northeast of downtown Los Angeles, near the San Gabriel River, picked up roughly four-tenths of an inch, the greatest total observed across the region.

-Winds gusted to 57 mph at San Faernando in Los Angeles County, and 56 mph on the Magic Mountain Truck Trail.
+Winds gusted to 57 mph at San Fernando in Los Angeles County and to 56 mph on the Magic Mountain Truck Trail.
 Winds at Corral Canyon Park gusted to 59 mph.

-Residents across the area were quick to take to social media, one Twitter user writing “It’s a HUGE deal to have a lightning storm where we are in Southern California!”
+Residents across the area were quick to take to social media, one Twitter user writing, “It’s a HUGE deal to have a lightning storm where we are in Southern California!”

 A photographer captured a rare display of lightning over the San Diego skyline.